-This edition was published by Pocket Books on March 27, 2007 in paperback and has 370 pages.
+historical romance that was published by Pocket Books on March 27, 2007 and has 370 pages.

 First in the Sutherland Brothers historical romance series — for feminists!

 In 2003, The Captain of All Pleasures won the Romantic Times Reviewers’ Choice Award for Best First Historical Romance.